 - User-based adoption - The number of users who started the application at least once during the last 24 hours of a specific release.

-Adoption progress bar is calculated as a percentage of sessions/users in this release vs all releases in the project, in the last 24 hours.
+The adoption progress bar is calculated as a percentage of sessions/users in this release compared to all releases in the project, in the last 24 hours: